twosixlabs/armory/README.md

 Since ARMORY launches Docker containers, the package must be ran on system host.

 # Datasets
-We have standardized datasets for Armory to subclass TensorFlow Datasets: https://github.com/tensorflow/datasets
+We have standardized datasets for Armory that subclass TensorFlow Datasets: https://github.com/tensorflow/datasets

 These datastructures support coversion to numpy arrays so they will work for all